paulscherrerinstitute/ecmccfg/examples/test/motorRecord/ntm/ReadMe.md

 The motion will be completed to the "target position" and then a new motion command will be issued to the "new target position"

-Same issue as with NTM==YES.
-IF "new target position" == "original target position" then the motion to the new target position will not be triggered.
+Issue if "new target position" == "original target position" then the motion to the new target position will not be triggered.

 Same issue is both directions.